testcontainers/testcontainers-go/docs/examples/index.md

 - a markdown file in the docs/examples directory including the snippets for both the creation of the container and a simple test.
 - a new Nav entry for the example in the docs site, adding it to the `mkdocs.yml` file located at the root directory of the project.
 - a GitHub workflow file in the .github/workflows directory to run the tests for the example.
+- an entry in Dependabot's configuration file, in order to receive dependency updates.

 ### Command line flags